Trauma Center Trauma Sensitive Yoga (TCTSY)

 Please wear comfortable clothing that you can easily move in.
 We encourage long pants/tights, and a t-shirt that doesn’t restrict your range of motion.

-Do I need a referral to see a movement therapist?
+Do I need a referral to see a Trauma Center Trauma Sensitive Yoga Facilitator?

-No, you can book to see our Movement Therapist whenever you’re ready.
-Please note that we also support NDIS self managed participants.
+No, you can book whenever you’re ready, we also support NDIS self managed participants.

 Will there be tactile feedback throughout the session?